WfInstances/wfinstances.github.io/index.md

 - Discussed developing a GitHub action to display WfInstances Browser usage data

 Actions:
-- Renamed main repo "wfinstances-browser" to ["wfinstances-browser-first-fork"](https://github.com/WfInstances/wfinstances-browser-first-fork) (development repo was not a fork of the original repo from the official wfcommons GitHub)
+- Renamed main repo "wfinstances-browser" to ["wfinstances-browser-first-fork"](https://github.com/WfInstances/wfinstances-browser-first-fork) (development repo was not a fork of the [original repo](https://github.com/wfcommons/wfinstances-browser) from the wfcommons GitHub)
 - Moved and copied the files, commits and project board over to the new [wfinstances-browser](https://github.com/WfInstances/wfinstances-browser) repo
 - Implemented the satisfaction database to for keeping track of score distribution
 - User survey now asks for two ratings for the app; one for usefulness and the other for usability